BananaAccounting/General/SampleApps/README.md

 ##comparestwoaccountingfiles.js

 This app will show the differences between two accounting files.
+It is very useful when at some point it is needed to compare data.

 ##ch.banana.apps.segments.js